DragonCrafted87/scarpet/programs/survival/README.md

 ### throwable_fire_charges.sc:
 #### By Scott Gudeman (DragonCrafted87)
-	Throw Fire Charges does the same effecct as a blaze fireball with a 2.5 second cooldown for survival players
+	Throw Fire Charges does the same effect as a blaze fireball with a 2.5 second cooldown for survival players

 ### updater.sc